 Move over, Croatia.
-Albania should be on every traveler’s list for the dramatic mountains and beach towns nestled into a rugged Ionian coastline.
+Albania should be on every traveler’s list for beaches nestled into a rugged Ionian coastline, but without the crowds—for now.

 Tirana